 - 20 Adam's wife was the first woman, and so all the people in the world came from her.
 That is why Adam named her Eve.
-That name means that life came from her. - Then the Lord God killed some animals and used their skins to make clothes for Adam and his wife.
-Then the Lord God said, "The man is like us now.
-He knows what is good - 22Then the Lord God said, "The man is like us now.
+That name means that life came from her. - 21 Then the Lord God killed some animals and used their skins to make clothes for Adam and his wife. - 22 Then the Lord God said, "The man is like us now.
 He knows what is good and what is bad.
 We have to stop him from eating any fruit from the other tree in the middle of the garden.
 If anyone eats fruit from that tree, they will live forever." - 23 So the Lord God sent the man out of the garden of Eden so that he had to work the ground that he was made from. - 24 God sent Adam and Eve out of the garden and he put some of his angels to block the east side of the garden.
 Those angels had big knives with flames coming out of them, and those angels waved those knives everywhere to block anybody from getting to the fruit that makes people live forever.